Night of the Lepus: Filming

 Principal photography took place at the Old Tucson Studios in Tucson, Arizona, a site well known for its use in Western pictures.
 Filming commenced at the end of January 1972 and concluded in early March.

 According to Turner Classic Movies' David Kalat, director Claxton also came from a Western film background.
 In directing Night of the Lepus, he applied the same techniques used in his other films and declined the use of "standard" horror effects that would have enhanced the atmosphere, such as "canted camera angles, dark shadows, [and] eerie music."

 Rory Calhoun was cast as rancher Cole Hilman, whose ranch would be the start of the rabbit explosion.
-Well known for his western work, Lepus put him in unfamiliar territory as it was his first science fiction role, however, he found familiarity in the Western film trappings and his role as a rancher.
+Well known for his Western work, Lepus put him in unfamiliar territory as it was his first science fiction role; however, he found familiarity in the Western film trappings and his role as a rancher.

 Janet Leigh, who played Gerry Bennett, accepted the role because filming was close to home, allowing her to travel on weekends and allowing her family to visit her on set.
-Though she felt the script "read well", she declined to allow her two children play minor roles as she did not want them to see or be part of any type of horror film.
-She would later state the film lacked an "ideal director" to bring the script to life, and the film failed, in part, because it was impossible to make a "bunny rabbit menacing".
+Though she felt the script "read well", she declined to allow her two children to play minor roles as she did not want them to see or be part of any type of horror film (in hindsight, a dashed hope with regard to Jamie Lee Curtis).
+She later said the film lacked an "ideal director" to bring the script to life, and the film failed, in part, because it was impossible to make a "bunny rabbit menacing".

 She later reflected "No one put a gun to my head and said I had to do it.
 What no one realized was that, no matter what you do, a bunny rabbit is a bunny rabbit [laughs].
-A rat, that can be menacing— so can a frog.
+A rat, that can be menacing—so can a frog.
 Spiders or scorpions or alligators, they could all work in that situation, and they have.
 But a bunny rabbit?!
 How can you make a bunny rabbit menacing?"

-Fellow The Rifleman actor Paul Fix was given the role of the sheriff of the town under siege, while DeForest Kelley, who frequently guest starred in Westerns, was cast as Elgin Clark, the college president who asked researchers to try to stop the rabbits.
+Fellow The Rifleman actor Paul Fix was given the role of the sheriff of the town under siege, while DeForest Kelley, who frequently guest-starred in Westerns, was cast as Elgin Clark, the college president who asked researchers to try to stop the rabbits.

 The domesticated rabbits used differed greatly in appearance from the wild rabbits that were plaguing the southwest at the time.
-In Night, this was explained by stating that they were descended from recent rabbit farm escapees.
+In Night of the Lepus, this was explained by stating that they were descended from recent rabbit farm escapees.
 To depict the rabbit attacks, a combination of techniques were used.
 For some scenes, the rabbits were filmed in close-up stomping on miniature structures in slow motion.
 For attack scenes, they had ketchup smeared on their faces.
 For others, human actors were shown wearing rabbit costumes.